Choosing Your Luna Display Unit Type for Mac

-Luna Display is available in two models: USB-C and Mini DisplayPort.
+Luna Display for Mac is available in two models: USB-C and Mini DisplayPort.
 This is a guide to help you pick the right model for your Primary Mac.
-(Luna Display dongle is not required for your Secondary Mac or iPad).
+(Luna Display unit is not required for your Secondary Mac or iPad).

 Which Macs support USB-C?